MADdantas/NimDragons/README.md

 # Bouncing Slime
 This is the fist godot game I did from January 5 to January 7, 2024 as a solo game jam.

+You can play it [here](https://maddantas.itch.io/bouncing-slime)

+Or download it:

 Download Windows version [here](/WindowsBuild).

 Download Android version [here](/AndroidBuild).